-This instruction sheet is a permanent part of remote supervisory Vista Underground Distribution Switchgear.
-Designate a location where users can easily retrieve and refer to it.
+This instruction sheet is a permanent part of source-transfer Vista Underground Distribution Switchgear.
+Designate a location where you can easily retrieve and refer to it.
 The latest version is available online in PDF format at sandc.com/en/contact-us/product-literature/.